jbondAI/AI_Project_2/README.md

- # AI BOOTCAMP GROUP PROJECT (Project 2)
+ # EXAMINATION OF VEHICLE EMISSIONS AND IMPACT ON CLIMATE (Project 2)

-This repository shares the source data, examination approach, algorithms and key findings related to the electric vehicle (EV) manufacturing lifecycle and its associated emission impacts.
+This repository, developed to share documentation and code related to UNCC/UNC Chapel Hill AI Bootcamp Project 2 (Group 4), contains the source data, approach, algorithms and key findings related to an examination of the climate impact of individual and market adoption of light-weight electric vehicles.

-## EXECUTIVE SUMMARY
+## PROJECT OBJECTIVE

-### Project Objectives
-To examine the emission impacts of EV manufacturing as compared to internal combustion engine (ICE) vehicles and use over time.
+To examine the climate impact of individual and market adoption of light-weight electric vehicles through exploration of vehicle lifecycle emissions, light-duty vehicle sale trends, vehicle stock and EV adoption outlook, projected vehicle efficiency changes, key climate policies and current climate science.

-### APPROACH
+## APPROACH

 __Data Acquisition and Preparation__
-Description
+* **DATASETS:** Datasets examined and explored in our modeling and analysis are compiled in the _Resources_folder amd read in to the **_project_datasets.ipynb_** file along with additional data read in from html.
-* TBD
+*
+* **DATA DOCUMENTATION:** Details about each dataset, including source and links to documentation, are available within the _project_datasets_ notebook.

+* **USING DATASETS:** All datasets used in our modling and analysis are described in the _project_datasets_ notebook which may be run directly or via running the
 * TBD
 * TBD